home-assistant/companion.home-assistant/docs/notifications/basic.md

           title: "Motion Detected in Backyard"
           message: "Someone might be in the backyard."
           data:
-            channel: Motion # name of the channel you wish to create or utilize
+            channel: "Motion" # Name of the channel you wish to create or utilize
 ```

 Default values for a channel if not provided will be as follows: